A Magical Wonderland Which Offers Everything! Home to the Longest-lasting Powder Snow. | Hoshino Resorts Tomamu

 Tomamu is a like a treasure chest packed with fun and activities.
 Whether you are a family with children or a non-skier, we have something for everyone during your stay here.

-From the foot of the mountain, ride on the Unkai Gondola to bring you to a different world in 13 minutes.
+From the foot of the mountain, a 13 minute ride on the Unkai Gondola will transport you to another world.
 From the MUHYO TERRACE (1,088m), you will see before you the fantastic sight of frost trees and magnificent Hidaka Mountains.
-At the observation cafe, how about some original coffee and sweets made with hoarfrost, café-ing in the silverworld.
+At the observation cafe, how about some original frost-themed coffee and sweets to perfect your journey into the land of silvery snow.

-Japan’s first shops street that can wear skis and snowboards in and out freely.
-Nestled on the slope, it is easily accessible through the linkway from the hotel, anyone is welcome to enjoy whether skiers or not.
+Japan’s first shopping street that visitors can enter without removing their skis and snowboards.
+Nestled in the middle of the slope, it is easily accessible through the linkway from the hotel, so both skiers and non-skiers alike are welcome to drop-in.
 There are 8 restaurants serving dishes of fresh and delicious ingredients from Hokkaido for your enjoyment.

-“Ice Village” is an ice town with freezing temperature as low as minus 30 ℃.
+“Tomamu’s “Ice Village” is born from the freezing cold winter temperatures which can drop as low as -30 ℃.
 Everything here is made out of ice, from the ice tables and chairs lining up in the Ice Crystal Park, Ice Church and Ice Hotel, to the Ice Sweets Shop and Ice Slide.
-Making the best out of ice, this place turns into a dreamy and magical wonderland for your unique winter experience.
+The array of objects created from ice forms a dreamy and magical wonderland for your unique winter experience.

 Various snow activities in Tomamu’s nature land

 Activities are perfect on days when the mountain conditions are not good, when you are a little tired, or when you want give your child